Experience Report: Studying and Researching in Costa Rica

 ¡Pura Vida! in Costa Rica

 Whether it's Chifrijo, Chiliguaro or Osos Perezosos - there are various things you won't want to miss after your stay in Costa Rica.
-The semester abroad in Costa Rica is therefore not only an excellent opportunity to expand your language and technical knowledge, but above all a fantastic opportunity to get to know people and cultures and to discover new, beautiful places.
-The happiest people in the world live in Costa Rica - if you want to find out why, you should definitely not miss the ¡Pura Vida! adventure.
+The semester abroad in Costa Rica is therefore not only an excellent opportunity to expand your language and subject knowledge, but above all a fantastic opportunity to get to know people and cultures and discover new, beautiful places.
+The happiest people in the world live in Costa Rica - if you want to find out why, you should definitely not miss out on the ¡Pura Vida! adventure.

 Azar Hagshenas, Christina Kochannek